gipi/abstruct/DESIGN.md

 # Design

-This library scope is to parse and to build binary file format starting from an high level description represented by a python class, in the same way Django models abstract away the database layer and allow to forget about underlying structures.
+This library scope is to parse and to build binary file formats starting from an high level description represented by a python class, in the same way Django models abstracts away the database layer and allows to forget about underlying structures.

 There are two pretty distinct phases for a format: